NicolaOrritos/bagarino/README.md

 Notice how the format of the tickets is different for every approach: that's a direct consequence of the speed the tickets are generated.
 **When no generation speed is specified the default _slow_ one is used.**
-It's almost superfluous to note that faster generation speeds are more subject to _weak_ tickets that can conflict across an eventual _multi-bagarinos_ environment.
+It's almost superfluous to note that faster generation speeds are more subject to _weak_ tickets that can conflict across an eventual _multi-bagarino-s_ environment.
 Viceversa, slower generation speeds are more CPU-demanding although giving birth to _strong_ tickets that are almost unique.